tursilion/libti99/readme.txt

 sound.h	-	helper definitions for the sound chip and console sound interrupt player vdp.h	-	helper definitions and functions for the VDP and console interrupt

+The GCC patches and build instructions (not related to this lib) are here: http://atariage.com/forums/topic/164295-gcc-for-the-ti/page__st__125